 Plug the AC adapter into the computer, and connect to a mains power outlet.
-You can continue to operate your computer on AC power while your battery is charging.
-However, charging the battery with the computer turned off significantly reduces charge time.

 You are advised to charge the battery before retiring for the day.
 Charging the battery overnight before traveling enables you to start the next day with a fully charged battery.